 Second-person narration in literature is older than Modern English.
 John Lydgate used the technique in the early fifteenth century.
 Like most writers who have experimented with second-person narratives, Lydgate tried it out only once.
 "Rule 34" is Stross's second novel written from the second-person point of view.

 The first sentence of the novel also highlights the jargon problem.
 FATACC is UK police radio-speak for fatal accident.
 I'm an American, and the term was new to me, but I guessed it correctly.
 Other technical terms in the novel are less clear.
-Although Stross sets the novel a decade in the
+Although Stross sets the novel a decade in thefuture, he grounds it in current tech, so I was able to find unfamiliar terms and acronyms on the Internet.
+I might even have learned something from this book.

 Stross roots the novel firmly in the science fiction genre.
 No swords.
 No mystical forces.
 No magic.
 The near-future setting allows Stross to write about how current events and technology may play out in the near term.
 William Gibson's latest trilogy, ("Pattern Recognition," "Spook Country," and "Zero History") does science fiction with technology available now.
 Stross's latest book looks just a little bit further down the road.